Brodino96/Youtube-random-number-generator/README.md

 # youtube-random-number-generator

-It's a random number generator, but it's dumb
+### It's possibly the dumbest way to make a random number generator

+To make it work create a file named "api.py" and insert: `API_KEY = "your_api_key"`